 15-05-2017: The EU institutions have formally declared the 21st May as the "European Natura 2000 Day".
 Read more

 27-04-2017: The European Commission has adopted a new Action Plan to improve the protection of nature and biodiversity in the EU, for the benefit of its citizens and the economy.

-A Conference on 'Evidence-based planning for greener cities' on 13 June 2017 in Paola, Malta will discuss how science and the mapping and assessment of ecosystems and their services can inform city planning and policy-making, in order to improve urban quality of life.
+A Conference on 'Evidence-based planning for greener cities' 13 June 2017 in Paola, Malta.
 The conference is organised by the 'EnRoute' project of the European Commission in cooperation with the Maltese Presidency of the EU and the Maltese Institute of Applied Sciences, Malta College of Arts, Science and Technology.
 Follow the links to view the draft agenda or to register.
 For possible questions, please contact JRC-ENROUTE-PROJECT@ec.europa.eu.

-A new external study report released by the European Commission provides an overview of ecosystem restoration activities in different Member States, sectors and habitats across the EU.
+A new external study report released by the European Commission provides an overview of ecosystem restoration activities, sectors and habitats across the EU.
 Promotion of ecosystem restoration in the context of the EU biodiversity Strategy to 2020'

 A new report on "Supporting the implementation of Green Infrastructure" presents the outputs of a contract commissioned by DG Environment which aims to promote GI, build capacity for its deployment, improve information exchange, assess technical standards and innovation opportunities.

 A new study on the Health and social benefits of nature published by DG Environment provides evidence of the relationship between public health and nature, the socio-economic benefits of protecting biodiversity and the different approaches being used across the EU.